Chronicz/CS157A-Team2/README.md

 ## Installation

 - Clone this repository: `git clone https://github.com/Chronicz/CS157A-Team2.git`
-- Download `entire schema initialization.sql` and import it into any Database Management System (DBMS)
+- Download `entire schema initialization.sql` and import it into any Database Management System (DBMS) and execute the SQL code
 - Download Node.js and Node Package Manager
 - Open the project in any IDE
 - Navigate to `index.js` and modify this part of the code to have your DBMS credentials: